sourcefuse/loopback4-ratelimiter/README.md

 }
 ```

-- You can also disable rate limiting for specific API methods using the decorator like below.
+- You can also disable rate limiting for specific API methods using the decorator like below or use the [skip handler](#skip-handler)

 ```ts
 @ratelimit(false)